 - Direct Sale: A direct sale is a sale of your diamonds directly to a member of the public.
 This can be someone you know, or someone you find through websites like eBay or Craigslist.
 It is possible for you to get the best price for your diamonds through a direct sale, but this may require a lot of patience to find the right buyer.
 Most buyers will be skeptical of your asking price and may try to negotiate a lower price.
 You must also consider your personal safety when selling such a high price item to a stranger.

 - Consignment: With this option, you will turn your diamonds into a jeweler or diamond buyer who will then try to get the best price for your items.
 The advantage of consignments is that jewelers charge you low fees and they can generally get a higher price than you would get through a direct sale.
 However, selling diamonds on consignment can take a long time, and this arrangement makes you dependent on the jeweler.
 When working out a consignment agreement, make sure you understand the time frame, set a minimum price, understand how you will be paid, and know what will happen if your items don’t sell.
-If you are in no hurry to sell your diamonds and you trust the jeweler to get you the best price, consignment is a good option.
+Consignment is a good option if you are in no hurry to sell your diamonds and you trust the jeweler to get you the best price.

 - Sell to Diamond Buyer: Another option is to sell you diamonds to a certified diamond dealer.
 This is the quickest, safest, and easiest way to sell your diamond jewelry for cash.
 Diamond dealers have certified professionals who can accurately appraise your diamonds and offer you a fair price on the spot based on current market value.
-The one thing you must remember when dealing with a diamond buyer is that their goal is to make a profit off your diamonds.
-Therefore, they may offer you a slightly lower price than you expect to account for their investment and any repairs or recuts needed.
-However, selling your diamonds to a diamond buyer will get you cash right away and relieve you of the responsibility of finding an end buyer.
+Diamond buyers will offer a price based on any repairs or recuts that may be needed to resell your diamond.
+Selling your diamonds to a diamond buyer will get you cash right away and relieve you of the responsibility of finding an end buyer.

-Regardless of the true value of your diamonds, they are essentially worthless if you let them continue to sit in your home and collect dust.
-If you are truly ready to sell your diamonds, follow the tips in this guide to get a good idea of how much your diamonds are worth and what price you can realistically express.
-The professionals of PGS Gold & Coin are certified diamond buyers that can quickly appraise your diamonds and offer you a price that beats our competitors.
+Regardless of the value of your diamonds, they are essentially worthless if you let them continue to sit in your home and collect dust.
+If you are truly ready to sell your diamonds, follow the tips in this guide to get a good idea of how much your diamonds are worth and what price you can realistically accept.
+The professionals of PGS Gold & Coin are certified diamond buyers who will quickly appraise your diamonds and offer you a price that beats our competitors.
 Give us a call our visit one of our three Chicago area locations for an appraisal.